blockchainsllc/in3-docs/docs/rpc.md

 {
     "id": 1,
     "jsonrpc": "2.0",
-    "result": 633219,
+    "result": 640387,
     "in3": {
         "proof": {
-            "block": "0x00000020d953f2d8d097bd8dfdeda8e0924ae5e3076377b8f1860300000000000000000010898a4ee6969d3e45310d72a8c97fb1b7ecd7f7e198852e2a73d58ed924f12da070da5e357f14173c2a8024",
+            "block": "0x0000e020bd3eecbd741522e1aa78cd7b375744590502939aef9b...9c8b18",
-            "final": "0x00e0ff3f4a5c4c0d70e57fe9f94ce14007...",
+            "final": "0x00008020f61dfcc47a6daed717b12221855196dee02d844ebb9c...774f4c",
-            "cbtx": "0x010000000001010000000000000000...",
+            "cbtx": "0x02000000000101000000000000000000000000000000000000000...000000",
-            "cbtxMerkleProof": "0x9bf01a05c5e722710a95c61f8eb3be0f1fa3e60..."
+            "cbtxMerkleProof": "0xa3d607b274770911e53f06dbdb76440580ff968239...0ba297"
-        },
         }
     }
+}
 ```

-The server has to provide the following data to prove that this is block number X and that it’s final:
-    • `block header`
-    • `finality headers`
-    • `merkleProof for coinbase transaction`
-    • `coinbase transaction`

-Proof:

-The server is not able to prove the finality for the latest block (obviously there are no finality headers available yet).
-Instead the server will fetch the latest block with `getblockcount` and subtracts the finality and return this number to the client as the latest block number.
-This way the server is able to provide finality headers.
-The client could set finality equal to 0 to get the actual latest block the server knows about (Caution: this block is not final and could be not part of the blockchain later on due to a possible fork AND there could be a newer block that the server doesn’t know about yet due to latency in the network)
-The client can verify that the provided header is the header of block with the number X by extracting the block number out of the coinbase transaction.
-Furthermore server can verify that the coinbase transaction is part of the block by doing a merkle proof.
-Use the fields (“cbtx”) and (“cbtxMerkleProof”).

-### getbestblockhash
+### btc_getbestblockhash

 Returns the hash of the best (tip) block in the longest blockchain.

 Parameters:

-1. `finality` (number, required) defines the amount of finality headers
+1. `in3.finality`      : (number, required) defines the amount of finality headers
-2. `verification` (string, required) defines the kind of proof the client is asking for (must be `never` or `proof`)
+2. `in3.verification`  : (string, required) defines the kind of proof the client is asking for (must be `never` or `proof`)

+Returns: Since we can't prove the finality of the latest block we consider the `current block count` - `amount of finality` (set in `in3.finality`-field) as the latest block.
+The hash of this block will be returned.
+Setting `in3.finality`=`0` will return will return the hash of the actual latest block.

+The `proof`-object contains the following properties:

+- `block`: hex - a hex string with 80 bytes representing the blockheader
+- `final`: hex - the finality headers, which are hexcoded bytes of the following headers (80 bytes each) concatenated, the number depends on the requested finality (`finality`-property in the `in3`-section of the request)
+- `cbtx`:  hex - the serialized coinbase transaction of the block (this is needed to get the verified block number)
+- `cbtxMerkleProof`: hex - the merkle proof of the coinbase transaction, proving the correctness of the `cbtx`

+The server is not able to prove the finality for the latest block (obviously there are no finality headers available yet).
+Instead the server will fetch the number of the latest block and subtracts the amount of finality headers (set in `in3.finality`-field) and returns the hash of this block to the client (the result is considered as the latest block hash).
+By doing so the server is able to provide finality headers. \
+The block header from the `block`-field and the finality headers from the `final`-field will be used to perform a finality proof.
+Having a verified block header (and therefore a verified merkle root) enables the possibility of a block number proof using the coinbase transaction (`cbtx`-field) and the merkle proof for the coinbase transaction (`cbtxMerkleProof`-field).

+The client can set `in3.finality` equal to `0` to get the actual latest block hash. **Caution**: This block is not final and could no longer be part of the blockchain later on due to the possibility of a fork.
+Additionally, there may already be a newer block that the server does not yet know about due to latency in the network.

+*Description for finality proof, extract block number and merkle proof will be part of the concept.*

+**Example**

+The actual latest block is block `#640395` and `in3.finality` is set to `8`.
+The server is going to calculate `640395` - `8` and returns the hash of block `#640387` to the client.
+The headers of block `640388`..`640395` will be returned as finality headers.

 Request: